110+ Life-Changing Books and Works of Art

 45 Joy, Inc, by Richard Sheridan.
 Software engineer and founder of Menlo Innovations, Sheridan describes how he built a workplace that fills his employees with joy.
 Recommended by my colleague Jason Rogers, who worked for Sheridan.

 46 Lean In, by Sheryl Sandberg.
-A mentor to many women in the Valley, and millions more through her book, Sheryl Sandberg talks about how women can claim their rightful positions as leaders in every aspect of life.
+Yes, she’s been raked over the coals this year, but Sheryl’s first book is a powerful one (I like her second, Option B, even more for its vulnerability).
+A mentor to many women in the Valley, and millions more through her book, Sandberg talks about how women can claim their rightful positions as leaders in every aspect of life.

 47 The Hard Thing About Hard Things, by Ben Horowitz.
 I loved reading this book because Horowitz doesn’t glorify or glamorize entrepreneurship.
 He describes his real struggle to grow a startup and what happens next.